goncalo-veiga/cf_ai_gameagent/README.md

-# 🎮 Chat GameAgent — AI-Powered Video Game Assistant
+# 🎮 Chat GameAgent

 <a href="https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/agents-starter">
   <img src="https://deploy.workers.cloudflare.com/button" alt="Deploy to Cloudflare"/>
 </a>

 **Chat GameAgent** is an AI-powered chat application built with [Cloudflare’s Agent Platform](https://developers.cloudflare.com/agents/), designed to demonstrate how Large Language Models (LLMs), tools, and Cloudflare Workers can work together to create an intelligent, stateful web agent.

 This project extends the official [`agents-starter`](https://github.com/cloudflare/agents-starter) template, transforming it into an interactive assistant specialized in **video game information retrieval** — capable of identifying genres, summarizing stories, and finding developers of any video game.